PortalNetwork/kaizen/aws/ICON/README.md

-# Setting up Wanchain on AWS
+# Setting up ICON on AWS

-> Wanchain aims to build a super financial market of digital assets.
-It is an infrastructure connecting different digital assets.
+> The ICON Project aims to build a decentralized network that allows independent blockchains with different governances to transact with one another without intermediaries.
+Anyone can create a new blockchain project and join the network.
+A new blockchain project is free to connect with existing projects and create new unique worlds, or blockchain multiverse.
+ICON itself can be viewed as both a living organism and an ecosystem.

 ## What is needed